terrajobst/AspNetCore.Docs.tr-tr/aspnet/whitepapers/aspnet4/overview.md

 [!code-aspx[Main](overview/samples/sample46.aspx)]

-Bu durumda, rota parametresi searchterm değeri için kullanılacak olan @companyname parametresinde *seçin* deyimi.
+Bu durumda, rota parametresi searchterm değeri için kullanılacak olan @companyname parametresinde <em>seçin</em> deyimi.

 <a id="0.2__Toc224729037"></a><a id="0.2__Toc253429261"></a><a id="0.2__Toc243304635"></a>